-- 1(1) This is the Scheme of the AADB for the Actuarial Profession adopted by the Board on 13th September 2007 and effective from that date and first amended with effect from 13th October 2011. - 1(2) To safeguard the public interest by maintaining and enhancing the standards of conduct of Members, this Scheme provides a system for:- - (i) the investigation of Members' conduct in the course of their professional, business or financial activities (including as a partner, member, director or employee in or of any organisation or as an individual), including such conduct before they became Members; and - (ii) if warranted following such investigation, bringing disciplinary proceedings against Members. - 1(3) This Scheme applies to any matter referred to the AADB under paragraph 5(2), or assumed by the AADB under paragraph 5(8) and to all steps and proceedings arising, directly or indirectly, therefrom or in consequence thereof or in relation thereto. - 1(4) Every Member shall have the obligations in relation to this Scheme set out in paragraphs 12(1) and 12(2). - 1(5) This Scheme is governed by, and shall be construed in accordance with, the laws of England and Wales.
+- 1(1) This is the Scheme of the AADB for the accountancy profession adopted by the Board on 13 May 2004 with the agreement in writing of the FRC and the Participants and with effect on and from the Effective Date and first amended with effect from 13 September 2007, further amended with effect from 26 February 2010 and further amended with effect from 8 December 2011. - 1(2) To safeguard the public interest by maintaining and enhancing the standards of conduct of Members and of Member Firms, this Scheme provides a system for:- - (i) the investigation of Members' and of Member Firms' conduct in the course of their professional, business or financial activities (including as a partner, member, director or employee in or of any organisation or as an individual), including such conduct before they became Members and Member Firms, and - (ii) if warranted following such investigation, bringing disciplinary proceedings against Members and Member Firms. - 1(3) This Scheme applies to any matter referred to the AADB under paragraph 5(2), or assumed by the AADB under paragraph 5(8) and to all steps and proceedings arising, directly or indirectly, therefrom or in consequence thereof or in relation thereto. - 1(4) Every Member and every Member Firm shall have the obligations in relation to this Scheme set out in paragraphs 12(1) and 12(2).

+1(5) This Scheme is governed by, and shall be construed in accordance with, the laws of England and Wales.